-The annual State Central Committee will commence at 2:30 pm on Saturday, January 26, 2019 at Sweeney’s Saloon in St. Paul.
+The annual State Convention will commence at 1:30 pm on Saturday, May 4, 2019 at the Davanni’s party room in Rogers.
 The main items of business include:

 - Voting on the State Central Committee’s recommendation for national affiliation with The Alliance Party

 - Pending the above result, a vote to finalize a party name change to “Independence-Alliance Party

 The IP and Alliance Party "In the News"

 Your Independence Party and IP Candidates in the news: